Teaching respect in your classroom? Give students the respect, activities, and skills they need to be good friends and good students.

 Respect Activities, Books, and Videos for the Classroom

-Good books and video are a great tool for teaching your students about respect.
+Good books and videos are excellent tools for teaching your students about respect.
 That’s because they tell a story in a fun but informative way, giving kids the chance to see what respect looks like in a real-life situation.

 Books that Teach Respect Activities